dev-LuisSM/vaccination/README.md

 You can visit the deployed page [here](https://dev-luissm.github.io/vaccination/).

 <sub>This page is beeing developed.
-Updates will be added soon.<sub>
+Updates will be added soon.
+Not responsive<sub>